-To sign up for a webinar, please click here to register:
+To sign up for a webinar, register online at cjcc.georgia.gov.

-https://www1.gotomeeting.com/register/647133345.
 Registration confirmation will be sent to the email specified.
-Webinars will cover both the RFA and the online application, and will conclude with a Q&A. The webinars will be recorded and available at cjcc.georgia.gov.
+Webinars will cover both the RFA and the online application, and will conclude with a Q&A. The webinars will also be recorded and available at cjcc.georgia.gov.